-On March 23, 2022, we issued an aggregate of 25,000 shares of our common stock at a deemed price of \$2.85 per share to two individuals and one entity pursuant to consulting agreements.
-We relied upon the exemption from registration under the Securities Act provided by Rule 506(b) or Section 4(a)(2) of the Securities Act for the issuance of the shares to the two individuals and one entity who are all U.S. persons.
+On July 5, 2022, we issued an aggregate of 25,000 shares of our common stock at a deemed price of \$2.85 per share to two individuals and one entity pursuant to consulting agreements.
+We relied upon the exemption from the registration requirements under the Securities Act provided by Rule 506(b) of Regulation D or Section 4(a)(2) of the Securities Act for the issuance of the shares to the two individuals and one entity who are all U.S. persons.